dirkludtke/sorting-kata/README.md

 stages until n + 1.
 You can use it to create the test data of the next stage but you need to implement the next stage before you can move on.

+## Usage Details

+### Java
+We tested with Java 21.0.7.
+For generating and running .class files next to their .java source files:
+- cd sorting-kata/java
+- javac SortExecute.java (or, respectively, SortTest.java)
+- java SortExecute (or respecitively, SortTest)

+### Python
+We tested with Python 3.12.3.
+Just run the scripts:
+- python sorting-kata/python/sort_execute.py (or, respectively, sort_test.py)

+### Typescript
+We tested with Node 24.0.1 using its native Typescript support.
+As this is still an experimental features, Node generates a warning at the beginning.
+You can suppress it with the --no-warnings flag.
+Please note that Node versions prior to 22.6.0 do not support this at all, and that you need the flag --experimental-strip-types before version 23.6.0.
+- node --no-warnings sorting-kata/typescript/sortExecute.ts (or, respectively, sortTest.ts)

 ## Material

 Wikipedia has some really great articles for depening on the topics of this kata.